dekatzenel/cs205-final-project/README.md

  http://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/XML-TSPLIB/instances/fri26.xml.zip.
 Both types of parallel tempering run with 4 systems and for the parallel version, these systems are each in a separate process. `controller.py` prints to console the known optimum path and its length, as well as the best path found and its length for each iteration count of each algorithm.

+There are two files that contain data that can be converted into graphs to be used in TSP.
+Both are located in `resources/`.

++ `fri26.xml.zip` is our primary file on which we performed most of our testing.
+It has 26 nodes.
++ `a280.xml.zip` is a larger file with 280 nodes.
+We used it to check how our results scaled to larger data sets.